Parent page: Building & Maintaining Your Components and Libraries

 The example images below demonstrate the function for a Schematic Library component, where the command will add component and supplier data to the entry selected in the SCH Library panel.
 In this case, the library component has no initial parameter entries, as shown in the Properties panel.

-To import all data to the selected component, locate a suitable component entry in the Manufacturer Part Search panel and select the Add Supplier Link And Parameters To <part> option from a Supplier cell's right-click menu.
+To import all data to the selected component, locate a suitable component entry in the Manufacturer Part Search panel and select the Add Supplier Link And Parameters To <part> option from a Supplier Tile's right-click menu.
 As shown in the Properties panel, the target component is then populated with all Manufacturer Part and Supplier parameters, including the current

 Stock information.
 Available datasheets are imported also, as found in the Properties panel Links region under the General tab.